UPDATED: Version 3.0, Updated November 9, 2020

 Another option would be to have that individual work in an area where there is no, or limited exposure to others where duration of face covering use could be minimized.

-While the CDC suggested the use of face shields as PPE in health care settings when face masks are not available8
+While the CDC suggested the use of face shields as PPE in health care settings when face masks are not available10

-, some have considered their use as a replacement for face coverings in non-healthcare settings.
-In the health care setting, a face shield, may be used as PPE as an adjunct to a face mask.
-The face shield is used to protect the eyes and in conjunction with the mask, the nose and mouth from splashes and other droplets9
+, some have advocated for their use as a replacement for face coverings in non-healthcare settings.
+In the health care setting, a face shield, is often used as PPE as an adjunct to a face mask.
+The face shield is used to protect the eyes and in conjunction with the mask, the nose and mouth from splashes and other droplets11-12

 Other challenges which may affect the effectiveness of a face shield:

 .
 The various models that have been used during the pandemic have not been evaluated by NIOSH or FDA.
 When used, face shields would need to be considered as potentially contaminated and should be handled, cared for and cleaned appropriately.
-Given the above concerns, face shields as an adjunct to face coverings may still have value in non-health care settings, especially in those positions where physical distance cannot be maintained where there is high community spread as they would cover the eyes and could provide some additional personal protection to the individual11
+Given the above concerns, face shields as an adjunct to face coverings may still have value in non-health care settings, especially in those positions where physical distance cannot be maintained where there is high community spread as they would cover the eyes and could provide some additional personal protection to the individual.
+Recently the CDC has indicated that it “does not recommend use of face shields for normal everyday activities or as a substitute for cloth face coverings because of a lack of evidence of their effectiveness for source control 2

 And while not part of the question, I did want to address the situation where the person is truly unable to wear a face covering due to an actual disability

 and alternative solutions are not readily available.
-It is considered that requiring an individual to wear PPE or a face covering during the pandemic, is a legitimate business requirement13
+It is considered that requiring an individual to wear PPE or a face covering during the pandemic, is a legitimate business requirement 14

 and may be mandated by some local or state governments.
 In this situation, if the individual makes a request for an accommodation due to disability, (not wanting to wear a mask would not be a disability, chronic respiratory problems might be) the employer would need to engage in an interactive process under the Americans with Disabilities Act and evaluate whether a reasonable means to accommodate exists.